Oral Cancer Screenings Houston

 Like other cancers, oral cancer is an uncontrollable growth of cells that spreads and damages the surrounding tissues.
 It can be found in the mouth and the surrounding structures, including the lips, tongue, cheeks, floor of the mouth, hard or soft palate, sinuses, and throat.
 Oral cancer is the eighth most common cancer in the world, and it can be life-threatening if not diagnosed and treated early.
 However, the five-year survival rates for oral cancer are extremely high when detected in its earliest stages, which is easy to do with regular dental checkups.

-Who Is At Risk of Getting Oral Cancer?
+Who Is at Risk of Getting Oral Cancer?

 • Smoking and tobacco use